collective/collective.mustread/README.rst

 1. Install ``collective.mustread`` and configure a database connector.
 The default connector is a in-memory database which is not suitable for production.

-2. Activate the ``IMaybeMustRead`` and ``ITrackReadEnabled`` behaviors on the content types you'd like to track, via GenericSetup.
+2. Activate the ``collective.mustread.maybe_must_read`` and ``collective.mustread.track_read_enabled`` behaviors on the content types you'd like to track, via GenericSetup.
 Or roll your own custom behaviors.

 3. For these content types, hit ``${context/absolute_url}/@@mustread-hit`` when viewing the content.
 Ideally you'll use some kind of async queue at this stage.